Cordia myxa: Flowers

 Assyrian plum flowers during March–April.
 The inflorescence, mostly terminal, is, white in color.
 Individual florets are nearly 5 mm in diameter.
 At places these are somewhat hairy and white.
 Being a deciduous plant, the species bears male and female flowers on the same tree.
 The calyx part of an independent flower is about 8 mm long and glabrous, but not pubescent.
 It splits irregularly at the opening of its bud into flower.
 The filaments are hairy.

 Fruit

 The fruit of Assyrian plum starts appearing during July–August.
 It is a kind of a drupe (stone fruit), light pale to brown or even pink in color.
 The appearance tends to darken when ripening sets in.
-Being full of viscid glue like mucilage, the pulp is somewhat translucent.
+Being full of viscid glue-like mucilage, the pulp is somewhat translucent.
 When fully ripe the pulp becomes quite sweet in taste and is fully enjoyed by children.
-The pulp in a half ripe fruit can even be used as an alternative to paper glue in office work.
+The sticky mucilage of a half ripe fruit can even be used as an alternative to paper glue in office work, and has traditionally been used as birdlime for trapping birds.
+The fruit pulp has also been used in traditional medicine as a demulcent and expectorant, particularly for coughs, sore throats and other respiratory complaints.